 Harassment includes, but is not limited to: physical assault, battery, glomping without permission, deliberate intimidation, stalking, unwanted touching, catcalling, hate speech, and verbal abuse, and can result in the confiscation of the offender’s badge and their removal from the Convention, or, if a member of the public, reported to hotel staff.
 Charges may be laid if so required.

 Make sure your hands are clean of dirt, grease, or foodstuffs before touching a pursuit (or any merchandise in the Dealers Den).

 Always make sure that you approach a fursuiter from the front if possible, and get their attention by waving at them as well as talking clearly to them.
 If you can see their character name, use it, as often fursuiters field of vision is very narrow, and their hearing can be impaired by the padding/head.

 Please stick to the head and shoulders as well as back if you have permission, as accidental groping is to be avoided.

 Ask the fursuiter clearly if you want to do something (such as scritches or pats)

 If you want a hug you can ASK permission verbally or hold your arms out like you want a hug.
 Please be aware there are some fursuiters that DO NOT hug under any circumstances - they will often have tags stating such - do not try to force them to hug you or harass them for hugs.

 NEVER pull or yank on a fursuiter/cosplayers costume.

-NEVER jump on or glomp a fursuiter UNLESS you have express permission and they know you are about to do so - As it can be dangerous for the suiter as well as possibly damage their suit.
+NEVER jump on or glomp a fursuiter UNLESS you have express permission and they know you are about to do so, as it can be dangerous for the suiter as well as possibly damaging their suit.